CharlieChenyuZhang/virtual-assistant-gpt/README.md

 # Note

-This repo is an experimental project built by Charlie Chenyu Zhang hosted on AWS
+This repo is an experimental project built by Charlie Chenyu Zhang hosted on AWS.

 Routes you can access
 /gpt - the chatbot